ahanjance/Library/README.md

 # Library Managment System

 This is a library management software developed using Java and Swing library.
-The entire  video with demonstation of each and every part (in realtime) is available in my YouTube Channel [Leo Bogod Youtube Channel](https://www.youtube.com/watch?v=3ZoGtDq64Ys).